eugeneviktorov/PersonalSite/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Available scripts

-`npm run deploy`

-**Build and deploy to GitHub Pages**

-This script is designed to build your application and automatically upload it to the `gh-pages` branch of your GitHub repository.
-Follow this command to quickly deploy your site.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: